Horbenkodev/hugo-blog/content/posts/react-native-the-journey-of-a-beginner/index.md

 ---
-title: 'React Native: The Journey of a Beginner '
+title: "React Native: The Journey of a Beginner "
+breadcrumbs: " React Native Beginner Experience"
+draft: false
-publishDate: '2018-03-12T00:00:00Z'
+publishDate: 2018-03-12T00:00:00Z
-authors:
-- anastasiya-bakuta
+image: React-native-app.jpg
+og_image: React-native-app.jpg
 description: React Native is, perhaps, the most interesting and fast-evolving platform.
 Today you can create a new project based on its latest version, and in just a few months it will get outdated for a few releases.
 And if a year ago React Native was quite a raw product, now there are lots of plugins for dealing with native components as well as common React components.
-image: React-native-app.jpg
-og_image: React-native-app.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - anastasiya-bakuta
 categories:
   - development
+industries: []
 ---
 <p align="right"><sub>"If you sit by the riverbank for a long time,<br>
 you will see the dead body of the framework,<br>